Azimut Exploration (CVE:AZM) Shares Down 17% – Time to Sell?

 Wall Street Analyst Weigh In

-Separately, Deutsche Bank Aktiengesellschaft lowered Azimut Exploration from a “buy” rating to a “hold” rating in a research report on Monday, November 17th.
-One investment analyst has rated the stock with a Hold rating, According to MarketBeat, the stock currently has an average rating of “Hold”.
+Separately, Deutsche Bank Aktiengesellschaft lowered shares of Azimut Exploration from a “buy” rating to a “hold” rating in a research note on Monday, November 17th.
+One research analyst has rated the stock with a Hold rating, According to MarketBeat.com, the stock currently has a consensus rating of “Hold”.

-In related news, insider Jonathan Rosset bought 35,000 shares of the business’s stock in a transaction on Wednesday, December 31st.
-The stock was acquired at an average cost of C$0.76 per share, with a total value of C$26,600.00.
-Following the purchase, the insider directly owned 655,000 shares of the company’s stock, valued at C$497,800.
-The trade was a 5.65% increase in their ownership of the stock.
-Insiders own 16.63% of the company’s stock.
+In other Azimut Exploration news, insider Jonathan Rosset bought 35,000 shares of the business’s stock in a transaction that occurred on Wednesday, December 31st.
+The stock was bought at an average cost of C$0.76 per share, for a total transaction of C$26,600.00.
+Following the completion of the transaction, the insider owned 655,000 shares of the company’s stock, valued at C$497,800.
+This represents a 5.65% increase in their position.
+16.63% of the stock is owned by company insiders.

 Azimut Exploration Inc engages in the acquisition, exploration, and evaluation of mineral properties in Canada.
 The company explores for copper, gold, base metals, chromium, nickel, diamond, tellurium, bismuth, tungsten, tin, molybdenum, rhenium, indium, rare earth elements, uranium, zinc, silver, cobalt, and platinum group elements.
 Its 100% owned flagship project is the Elmer gold project located in the James Bay region.
 The company was incorporated in 1986 and is based in Longueuil, Canada.